 2. Construction Materials

 Creating a competitive national construction industry is a prerequisite for the reconstruction of Afghanistan.
 Currently, the sector is one of the fastest growing in the country.
 That’s why, the demand for construction materials is rising rapidly in Afghanistan, making the market more attractive for foreign investors.
 For example, urban planners and government officials develop a new urban area in the north of Kabul, which will be home to estimate 1.5 million people.

 Core telecommunication service providers supply the Afghan market already in a sufficient manner with increased competition and price pressures.
 While there are still opportunities for mobile service providers, the other supply and service areas of the telecommunication sector represent a far more virgin market.
-Examples are: Data processing, basic business-processingoperations, information and communication technologies, data transfer, process control and call centers.
+Examples are: Data processing, basic business-processing operations, information and communication technologies, data transfer, process control and call centres.

 4. Transport and Logistics